How to Become a Respiratory Therapist in South Carolina – SC

-- Take the NBRC exam (National Board of Respiratory Care) to become a Certified Respiratory Therapist (CRT).
-Consisting of 160 multiple-choice questions, this three-hour long exam tests knowledge necessary to become an entry-level respiratory therapist in the state of South Carolina.
-If you are still attending a program in respiratory therapy, you can enroll to take the NBRC exam to become a CRT 30 days prior to graduation.
+- Take the NBRC exam (National Board of Respiratory Care) for a Certified Respiratory Therapist (CRT).
+Consisting of 160 multiple-choice questions, this three-hour long exam is used to test applicants on entry-level respiratory therapy information.
+If you are still attending a program in respiratory therapy, you can enroll to take the NBRC CRT exam up to 30 days prior to graduation.
 Information on where to take the examination can be found at:

 NBRC Executive Office

 - Finally, to begin South Carolina respiratory therapist careers, graduates must apply for a license to practice respiratory therapy in the state of South Carolina.
 Applications can be obtained through:

 S.C.
 Department of Labor, Licensing and Regulation